kkusylabs/WeatherStation/README.md

 A Wi-Fi connected weather station that measures local environmental conditions and displays current and historical data through a web dashboard.

+The project started as a fun summer project with my son.
+We completed most of the system together before summer ended and school activities took over, and I later added some finishing touches to improve its robustness and prepare it for long-term use.

 An ESP32 collects temperature, humidity, and atmospheric pressure readings from a BME280 sensor and periodically sends them to a Python Flask server.
 The server stores readings in SQLite and provides a REST API used by a browser-based dashboard.

 **Live Dashboard:** https://weatherstation-production-ada2.up.railway.app